ChicagoHAI/HypoBench/_pages/evaluations.md

 3. **Synthesis**: Integrating new observations with existing knowledge

 For more details on our evaluation methodology, please refer to our <a href="https://arxiv.org/abs/2504.11524" target="_blank">paper</a>.
+For evaluation code, please visit our <a href="https://github.com/ChicagoHAI/HypoBench-code" target="_blank">GitHub repository</a>.